AQUARIUM FISH DISEASE TREATMENT

 Chlorine Poisoning

-Free chlorine, present in most tap water, is toxic to fish.
-Chlorine affects the gills and causes death by asphyxiation.
-Chlorine can be removed by boiling the water, letting the water stand for a few days, vigorously aerating the water, or by adding a water conditioner.
+Chlorine, commonly found in tap water, is highly toxic to fish, affecting the gills and leading to asphyxiation.
+Chlorine can be removed by boiling the water, letting it stand for several days, vigorous aeration, or using a water conditioner.

 Heavy Metal Poisoning